MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/Plan-for-groups-governance.md

 This concept is referred to as “Shadow IT” and poses a significant risk to organizations.
 It reduces the ability to uniformly manage user access, ensure security, and service compliance needs.
 Office 365 Groups empowers users and reduces the risk of shadow IT by providing in a single step many of the tools needed to collaborate.

 Office 365 Groups lets you choose a set of people with which you wish to collaborate, and easily set up a collection of resources for those people to share.
-Manually assigning permissions to resources is a thing of the past as adding members to the Office 365 Group automatically grants the needed permissions to all assets provided by the group.
+Manually assigning permissions to resources is a thing of the past as adding members to the Group automatically grants the needed permissions to all assets provided by the group.

 ## Technical Architecture